kevinclancy/blog/_posts/2025-10-18-modelling-tic-tac-toe.md

 $$GameState \times X_1^{★} \times \ldots \times X_n^{★} \to Move \times Y_1^{★} \times \ldots \times Y_m^{★}$$

 where $$X_1,\ldots,X_n$$ are the types of the channels the robot receives on and $$Y_1, \ldots, Y_m$$ are the types of the channels the robot sends on.
-Many issues arise from this, such as which order a robot handles its messages in and how to map between the above function and the robot's dynamical system.
+Many issues arise from this, such as which order a robot handles its messages in and how to map between the functions of the above form and robots' dynamical systems.
 These will be covered in the next post, which I have not yet written.